ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/app.md

 ![img](Figures/06.png)

-In the next step you will learn how to further optimise the model.
+In the next step you will learn how to further optimize the model.